davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # Dynamic Proxy

-In previous example with `MyDatabase`, I receive whatever is passed on via method call and try to make sense of the call using pre-defined patterns.
-If the conditions specified are met, a method is dynamically called and the associated result is returned.
+In the previous example with `MyDatabase`, I receive whatever is passed on via method call and try to make sense of the call using pre-defined patterns.
+If the conditions specified are met, a method is dynamically called, returning the associated result.
 A similar approach is known as Dynamic Proxy.
-We still use the idea of Ghost Methods but this time we forward the call to another method (which can be in another module or class).
-The greatest difference between Ghost Method and Dynamic Proxy is how to deal with responsibility.
+We still use the idea of Ghost Methods, but this time we forward the call to another method (which can be in another module or class).
+The most significant difference between Ghost Method and Dynamic Proxy is how to deal with responsibility.
 When working with Ghost Method in a particular class, you have the responsibility of implementing `:method_missing` and deciding when and how to give up and let Ruby call `:method_undefined`.
-With Dynamic Proxy, you forward the responsibility to another method and let it treat it each situation according whatever rules are in place.
+With Dynamic Proxy, you forward the responsibility to another method and treat each situation according to whatever rules are in place.

-Here is an example: we have class `Person` and we want to "monitor" any call to a method `:parse` but we don't want implement the logic.
+Here is an example: we have class `Person`, and we want to "monitor" any call to a method `:parse`, but we don't want to implement the logic.
 Instead, we will forward the logic to `JSON.parse`.
 So whatever rule `JSON` implemented for `:parse` will take place only when the method `:parse` is called for an instance of `Person`.

 {% highlight ruby linenos %}
 require 'json'